 As the students enter their responses, teachers scan the developing response table to assess student understanding and adjust instruction accordingly.
 For example, if few students provide an adequate written response, a teacher may pose a new question in a simpler format such as multiple-choice.
 By programming the spreadsheet appropriately, the teacher obtains statistical data to indicate the percentages of students that understand or have specific misconceptions.
-The teacher freezes the name-column (row header) and the question-row (column header) and opens a new column next to student names.
+The teacher freezes the name column (row header) and the question row (column header) and opens a new column next to student names.
 This insures that each current response is adjacent to the student's name while simultaneously storing previous responses in columns to the right.
 The teacher opens a new worksheet for each day and tracks student performance and understanding by tabbing through worksheets from previous lessons.

 Preliminary data suggests that the CFA model using collaborative documents to make formative assessments significantly enhances student engagement and understanding.
 Professors who have used this model in teacher preparation programs report greater student engagement in lessons and greater personal satisfaction with assessments of student progress.
 Bandura (1997) and Zimmerman (2002) suggest that formative assessments permit students to express themselves and develop a sense of self-efficacy, a key requirement for the development of autonomous learning strategies.
 Polanyi (1967), Schön (1987), and Rogoff (2001) emphasize the formative and reflective purpose of student discourse and encourage an open community of learners where ideas and opinions are exchanged so that students can co-construct their understanding.
-The CFA model provides an environment where such discourse can take place, but unlike a traditional classroom where certain students dominate, all students are on an equal footing since all have access to the same document for their contributions.
+The CFA model provides an environment where such discourse can take place, but unlike a traditional science classroom where certain students dominate, all students are on an equal footing since all have access to the same document for their contributions.
+In this session we provide hands-on experience with the CFA approach to using collaborative online documents to enable continuous formative assessment.